Roving Crows

-Roving Crows are an English four-piece folk fusion band, based in Worcestershire, England.
-Since forming in 2009, they have released two albums and received a number of awards.
+Roving Crows are a four-piece Irish folk rock band, based in Worcestershire, England.
+Since forming in 2009, they have released three albums and received a number of awards.

 History

 Formation and self-titled demo

 Singer-Songwriter Paul O'Neill and fiddle player Caitlin Barrett first performed as a duo in 2007, under the name Elysian.
 In 2009 they decided to expand the line up and change the name to The Roving Crows (the word 'The' was later dropped from the name).
 The band went through several line-up changes early in its life.
 A self-titled demo album was recorded and released in 2010 with John David at Berryhill Studios with the addition of Mark Miletich on double bass and Phil Hall on drums.

 Greg Wilson-Copp joined Roving Crows in 2010 on trumpet, bringing Ska and Soul influences to the sound.
 By this point the rhythm section had changed to Joe Ball on bass guitar and Josh Balen on drums, and in 2011 this line-up self-recorded and released an EP previewing the new musical style since the debut album.

-Tim Tolhurst was recruited on drums after Josh Balen stepped down in 2011, bringing his Jazz influenced percussion to the group.
-In the same year they won two Irish Music Awards; ‘Top Celtic Rock Band’ and ‘Top Fiddle Player’, accredited to them by the Irish Music Association.
+Tim Tolhurst was recruited on drums after Josh Balen stepped down in 2011, bringing his jazz influenced percussion to the group.
+In the same year they won two Irish Music Awards: Top Celtic Rock Band and Top Fiddle Player, accredited to them by the Irish Music Association.